arielconti10/arielcurriculum/index.md

 Full-stack development of a SVOD platform using Laravel on Back-end and VueJS on front-end from the early stage untill the point at the application reach over 20k+ users for a big company in Brazil

+***Vector ITC Group**, São Paulo – dez/2015 - jun/2016*

+Full-stack development of a logistics platform for a big player of this market with PHP, HTML, CSS and jQuery.
+Responsible for develop and maintain core functions of the system and improvements of usability on front-end

+***Vector ITC Group**, São Paulo – july/2014 - sep/2015*

+Development of institutional websites and e-commerces using Wordpress as platform using PHP, HTML, CSS and jQuery.
+Responsible for developing responsives themes and plugins for WordPress that solves clients problems.

 ---

 # 🛠 Skills

 ## 💻 Technology
+### React ⭐️⭐️⭐️⭐️⭐️
+My main skill, working with React for the last 3 years.
+Focused in developing scalar and reusable components and improve my knowledge in Context API and React Native.

+### React Native ⭐️⭐️⭐️⭐️
+Working on it to develop mobile apps.
+Already performed some beta testing with TestFlight and Android Beta Channel releases.
+Set up and maintained different databases: Firebase, MongoDB and Algolia.
+Integrated multiple React Native modules such as react-navigation, react-native-firebase, react-native-geolocation and many more.

 ### Javascript ⭐️⭐️⭐️⭐️⭐️